All Episodes

 What is McCain doing?

-Everybody was on the belief that he was going to go his version of the Bull Moose Party, third party.
+Everybody was on the belief that he was going to go his version of the bull moose party, third party.

 So this will happen.

-You can you can say that to them.
+You can say that to him.

-Um you have that reaction.
+You have that reaction.

-Here is uh Will in Santa Cruz.
+Here is Will in Santa Cruz.

-Now, this is always an adventure.
+This is always an adventure.

 Santa Cruz, California.